-Step 10 Market Participant Market participant receives and complies with the IESO request to discontinue its commissioning test.
-The market participant also informs the IESO that the commissioning test has been halted.
-11 IESO Implement actions to continue to satisfy 10-minute operating reserve requirements.
-Refer to Market Manual 7.1: IESO-Controlled Grid Operating Policies, Appendix B: Emergency Operating State Control Actions.
-12 IESO The IESO issues NERC Energy Emergency Alert 2 (EEA-2) indicating that the IESO control area has or is about to initiate load management procedures.
+Step Completed by Action 12 IESO The IESO issues NERC Energy Emergency Alert 2 (EEA-2) indicating that the IESO control area has or is about to initiate load management procedures.
 13 IESO Implement actions to continue to satisfy 10-minute synchronized operating reserve requirements.
-Refer to Market Manual 7.1 , Appendix B. 14 IESO When insufficient resources are available via normal market mechanisms to address a resource shortfall, the IESO will declare an Emergency Operating State41.
-To declare an emergency operating state, the IESO issues System Emergency Advisories via an advisory notice.
+Refer to Market Manual 7.1 , Appendix B. 14 IESO When insufficient resources are available via normal market mechanisms to address a resource shortfall, the IESO will declare an Emergency Operating State .
+To declare an emergency operating state , the IESO issues System Emergency Advisories via an advisory notice.
 Usually, two advisories are issued: one indicating the potential for an emergency operating state (see step 7) and another indicating that an emergency operating state has been declared.
 15 Market Participant Market participants access the IESO public website to view the most recent advisory notice.
 The advisory notice contains a System Emergency Advisory indicating that an Emergency Operating State has been declared.
 16 IESO The IESO implements emergency operating state control actions to continue to satisfy 10-minute synchronized operating reserve requirements, as described in Market Manual 7.1, Appendix B. 17 IESO Implement actions to meet regulation reserve requirements.
 Refer to Market Manual 7.1, Appendix B. 18 Market Participant (Transmitters and/or Distributors) Transmitters and/or distributors receive and accept instructions to reduce voltage at the distribution level either by 3%, or subsequently, by 5%.
 19 IESO Implement actions to avoid implementation of non-dispatchable load curtailment .
-Refer to Market Manual 7.1, Appendix B. 20 Market Generators apply for environmental variances in order to supply more energy to
+Refer to Market Manual 7.1, Appendix B. 20 Market Participant (Generators) Generators apply for environmental variances in order to supply more energy to the at-risk IESO-controlled grid .

-41 Refer to Market Manual 7.1, Appendix B for the complete integrated list of emergency operating state control actions.

-Step Completed by Action Participant (Generators) the at-risk IESO-controlled grid.
 21 IESO The IESO issues NERC Energy Emergency Alert 3 (EEA-3) indicating that load interruption is imminent or in process.
 22 IESO The IESO curtails non-dispatchable load through emergency or rotational load shedding.

+&lt;sup>41 Refer to Market Manual 7.1, Appendix B for the complete integrated list of emergency operating state control actions.

-Market participants are alerted that load shedding is imminent followed by specific instructions for emergency load shedding or controlled rotational load shedding.
+Step Completed by Action Market participants are alerted that load shedding is imminent followed by specific instructions for emergency load shedding or controlled rotational load shedding.
 23 Market Participant (Transmitters and/or Distributors) Transmitters and/or distributors receive instructions from the IESO via telephone to curtail non-dispatchable load .